Trustroots/trustroots/README.md

 ### Installing with Docker

-The easiest and quickest way to get started is with Docker.
+If you are familiar with Docker this is the easiest and quickest way to get started.
 See [INSTALL-DOCKER.md](https://github.com/Trustroots/trustroots/blob/master/INSTALL-DOCKER.md) for further details.
 Running through Docker can be a little bit slower.

+## GitHub

+We use GitHub for code management and issue tracking.
+Feel free to [create an issue](https://github.com/Trustroots/trustroots/issues/new) there if you run into an issue setting up the system.

+The `master` branch is bleading edge development. `production` is what's running on our servers.

+## Developer communication

+You can find us on Slack.
+If that's too proprietary feel free to contact [Kasper](https://www.trustroots.org/profile/guaka) (kasper at trustroots dot org) or  [Mikael](https://www.trustroots.org/profile/mikael).
+You can also contact us for an invite without queuing.

+It's also great if you join the [hacker tribe](https://www.trustroots.org/tribes).

 ## License